AlexLietard/otpsy/docs/mathematics.md

         t_h = med + MAD \cdot \lambda
     \end{array}
 \right.
 $$, where $t_l$ corresponds to the low threshold, $t_h$ the high threshold, $med$ the median, $MAD$ the median absolute distance, $\lambda$ the distance inputted (default: 2.5).
-A value is outlier if it lies below or above the low threshold or the high threshold respectively.
+An aberrant value is identified when it falls below the low threshold or exceeds the high threshold.

 ### What is MAD
-MAD corresponds the median of the absolute distance from the median, multiplied by b.
-Algorithmically, you compute the absolute difference between each value and the median.
-Then, you compute the median of all this distance.
-You multiply by b = 1.4826, and you obtain the MAD.
+The Median Absolute Deviation (MAD) is calculated as the median of the absolute distances from the overall median, multiplied by the scaling factor, b.
+Algorithmically, this involves computing the absolute difference between each value and the median, then determining the median of these absolute distances.
+The result is obtained by multiplying this median by the scaling factor, b = 1.4826, yielding the MAD.
 Formally,
 $$MAD = b \cdot med(|x_i- med({x_j})|)$$, where $x_i$ corresponds to each value, $x_j$ the initial value, and b = 1.4826 if the distribution underlying value is normal.

 ---

 ## Method S~n~

-The $S_n$ method (`.method_Sn()`) computes a single threshold, corresponding to a specific distance from all the other value.
+The $S_n$ method (`.method_Sn()`) calculates a singular threshold corresponding to a specific distance from all other values.
 Formally,
 $$t = S_n \cdot \lambda$$,  where $t$ corresponds to the threshold, and $\lambda$ the distance inputted (default: 2.5).

-### What is Sn
+### What is S~n~
-Sn corresponds to the median of all median distance for each point from each other point.
-Algorithmically, for each point, you compute the absolute difference from all other points.
-Then, you realise the median of all this distance, that you multiplied by a constant c which depends of your participant number.
+The $S_n$ method corresponds to the median of the distances between each point and every other point.
+Algorithmically, for each point, the absolute difference is computed from all other points and the median is realised on these distances.
+Subsequently, the median of these median distances is determined and multiplied by a constant, denoted as c, which is dependent on the participant number.
 You obtain the $S_n$.
 Formally,
 $$S_n = c \cdot med_i\{med_j(x_i-x_j)\}$$, where $med_i$ corresponds to the median of each value distance, $med_j$ represents the median of distance between $x_i$ and $x_j$.

 ## Percentile
-The percentile method (prctile, `.method_prctile()`) computes the threshold as the value representing the percentile and 1 - percentile.
+The percentile method (prctile, `.method_prctile()`) calculates the threshold as the value corresponding to both the specified percentile and its complement, 1 - percentile.
 More formally,
 $$
 \left\{
     \begin{array}{ll}